 The part-time delivery mode is designed to be as flexible as possible to meet the needs of busy professionals juggling career and other commitments with study.

-The eight taught modules and dissertation are taken in a minimum of two and a half years and a maximum of four years and a half years.
+The twelve taught modules and dissertation are taken in a minimum of two and a half years and a maximum of four years and a half years.
 Each taught module is delivered in an intensive four day block spread over one long weekend – Friday to Monday.
-Modules are offered at four points during the academic year – October, January, April and July.
+Modules are offered at six points during the academic year.

 The programme will equip graduates to move into more senior management positions either in their own organization or elsewhere.